zhangshaolei1998/zhangshaolei1998.github.io/_pages/about.md

 His research interests include nature language processing, <font color=red>simultaneous translation</font> and <font color=blue>large language model</font>.
 He has published over *20 papers* at the top international AI/NLP conferences such as ACL, NeurIPS, ICLR, EMNLP.
 He won the first place in the streaming transcription track of AutoSimTrans 2021.

+> I am happy to communicate and share my research, and I am interested in opportunities in the industry, academia, postdoctoral or visiting scholar.
+If you would like to connect with me, please feel free to reach out via email `zhangshaolei20z@ict.ac.cn` or whchat `zhangshaolei0331`.

 # 🔥 News
 - *2024.05*: &nbsp;🎉	<font color=red>6 papers</font> are accepted by ACL 2024!